hbctraining/BMI714_Intro_to_HPC/lessons/01_the_filesystem.md

 When you log in to a remote computer you are on one of the branches of that tree, your home directory (e.g. /home/username)

-> On mac OS, which is a UNIX-based OS, the root level is also "/".
-On a windows OS, it is drive specific; generally "C:\" is considered root, but it changes to "D:/", if you are on that drive.
+> On mac OS, which is a UNIX-based OS, the root level is also `/`.
+On a windows OS, it is drive specific; generally `C:\` is considered root, but it changes to `D:/`, if you are on that drive.
+Also, if you look in a file browser on Windows, it will likely display your path with `\` rather than `/`, but they serve the same purpose.
+However, when you are using GtiBash on Windows, it should use `/` to denote directories.

 Now let's go do that same navigation at the command line.